piotrmurach/tty-progressbar/README.md

 trap(:WINCH) { bar.resize }
 ```

-### 2.16 on
+### 2.18 on

 A progress bar fires events when it is progressing, paused, stopped or finished.
 You can register to listen for these events using the `on` message.

-Every time an `advance` is called the `:progress` event gets fired which you can listen for inside a block which includes the actual amount of progress as a first yielded argument:
+Every time an `advance` is called the `:progress` event gets fired which you can listen for inside a block.
+A first yielded argument is the actual amount of progress:

 ```ruby
 bar.on(:progress) { |amount| ... }